ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 | 30 CPU x 240 RAM          | `m3c.30x240.encrypted`  |
 {: caption="Table 1.
 Host Flavor sizing parameter" caption-side="bottom"}

-   Once you have all the information, [provision a new resource instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} Resource Controller.
-The example below creates a Mongodb database on Isolated Compute, with a size of 4 CPU by 16 RAM.
+   After you have all the information, [provision a new resource instance](/apidocs/resource-controller/resource-controller#create-resource-instance){: external} with the {{site.data.keyword.cloud_notm}} Resource Controller.
+The following example creates a Mongodb database on Isolated Compute, with a size of 4 CPU by 16 RAM.

    ```sh
    curl -X POST \